YOUR FINAL R CODE HERE

 For your first SNA badge, your goal is to distill the analysis from our case study into a simple “data product” designed to illustrate a key finding from our analysis.
 For the purposes of this task, imagine that your audience consists of teachers and school leaders who have limited background in SNA and adapt the following steps accordingly:

-I highly recommend creating a new R script in your lab-1 folder to complete this task.
-When your code is ready to share, use the code chunk below to share the all the code necessary to create your data product.
+I highly recommend creating a new R or Python script in your module-1 folder to complete this task.
+When your code is ready to share, use the approriate code chunk below to share the all the code necessary to create your data product.

 Narrative